LishuGupta652/lishugupta652/README.md

 - 🔭 I’m currently working on ...
 React
 - 🌱 I’m currently learning ...
-Kubernetes
+Backend Engineering
 - 👯 I’m looking to collaborate on ...
 React native
 - 🤔 I’m looking for help with ...
 Docker
 - 💬 Ask me about ...
 Anything